 Countries like India and China both have social philosophies in some ways compare to the western notions of social behavior and structure, although in many ways they do not compare.

 One overriding concept in many so called Ancient Eastern cultures was that knowledge of self was a part of greater awareness of the organic world in which they depended.
+Once that reality is grasped with humility other aspect of so called reality may be realized.

 Some of the core ancient ideas to analyze in terms of social alchemy includes the following.